JJosephttg/MediaServerApp-Server/README.md

 ﻿# MediaAppServer
-Some modules are not in package.json.
-Just load the ones in the json, and any other module declarations in the app.js
+​

-# Run Server:
+# To Run The Server:

-First, install mongodb, and create the required C:/data/db directory (something like that)
+First, install mongodb (Dont change directory), and create the required C:/data/db directory

-Then install nodejs and make sure you install all the modules
+Then install nodejs and make sure you install all the modules by using cmd, and going into the directory of the server and typing "npm install"

+Then install nodemon by typing "npm install -g nodemon"

-Finally create a Media directory in the root of a drive and a MediaIcons directory and change the directories accordingly in app.js and run the runserver.ps1 with powershell and say n to manually configure the server settings.
+Finally create a Media directory in the root of a drive and a MediaIcons directory and run the runserver.ps1 with powershell and say n to manually configure the server settings.
+But before doing so, make sure there is a settings.txt in the same directory....
+You can also manually edit the settings file and just swap the values.

+Also if you edit the config, ONLY USE BACKSLASHES IN THE DIRECTORIES.
+(Will be fixed hopefully soon)

 By the way, I recommend for using the server to use the latest branch: View-Files-Client